baboomerang/Graphing-Calculator-Project/README.md

 # Graphing-Calculator-Project
 This project is to serve as an alternative calculator to the infamous Texas Instruments Ti-84 Graphing Calculator.
 It uses a single Atmega2560 to perform calculations and then drive the actual display.
 There is a multiplexed keypad along with 8 debounced buttons for input.
-An Attiny84 sends keypad input along with an Atmega328p to the Arduino Mega 2560.
 The Arduino Mega uses that information to perform operations and graph functions similar to how a Ti-84 would do it.
 (Not quite, but similar).
 There are also status LED's implemented for visual debug and aesthetic.

 ### Project Author(s)